GarageGames/Torque3D/README.md

 Torque 3D v3.5 - PhysX 3.3 Basic Plugin
 ==========================

 This is a basic PhysX 3.3 plugin that does not contain any added features like cloth,particles and CCD.
-This plugin provides no more features than the bullet plugin and can therefore be used as a direct alternative.
+This plugin provides no more features than the bullet plugin and can therefore be used as a drop in alternative.
 It does not modify any files outside of the physx3 folder.
-A far more advanced physx3 plugin with CCD, cloth and particles can be found on this repository under the physx branch.
+A far more advanced physx3 plugin with CCD, cloth and particles can be found on this repository under the physx3 branch.

 Setting up PhysX 3.3 using the Torque 3D Project Manager
 ------------------------------------------